vilya/LudumEngine/README.txt

 - Check the browser capabilities to make sure it has everything you're going to need.
 - Set up input handlers by calling e.g. ludum.useKeyboard().
-- Set up the different game states.
+- Create a state machine for the game and set up the different game states.
 - Add transitions between the states.
 - Create an asset loader & add assets to it.
 - Start the main game loop by calling ludum.startGame().